Table of Contents

 When your writer doesn’t deliver, they set you back.

-Now you need to source, evaluate and test another writer.
+You then need to source, evaluate, and test another writer.

 Good freelance SEO writers have a lot of clients.

 And they’re not going to drop their reliable, consistent clients to write your content ‘real quick.’
 They’re going to schedule you in.

 So if you assign the content on a Monday, you should expect a full week to receive the first draft.

 And another week after that for revisions on the feedback you provide.

 If you’re producing a lot of content, you can’t risk your production schedule by giving a single writer too much work.